Skip to main content

 Preschool A PDF Preschool B PDF

-In Junior Kindergarten the children are able to communicate more through language and are beginning to show more of an understanding of “social boundaries”, we try to encourage a greater sense of independence through simple activities such as learning to wash their hands, wiping their noses, and how to use a knife and fork.
+In Junior Kindergarten the children can communicate more through language and are beginning to show more of an understanding of “social boundaries”, we try to encourage a greater sense of independence through simple activities such as learning to wash their hands, wiping their noses, and how to use a knife and fork.
 The children learn to respect themselves.
 The children may then start to think beyond themselves as individuals and begin to have empathy for others.

-At this stage, children are learning to do a lot for themselves and we try to encourage their independence still further by asking them to do little tasks such as putting their chairs away at the end of mealtimes and going to the toilet on their own.
+At this stage, children are learning to do a lot for themselves and we try to encourage their independence further by asking them to do little tasks such as putting their chairs away at the end of mealtimes and going to the toilet on their own.
 By doing this, we are encouraging the children to start taking responsibility for their own actions.

 Language plays an important role in being able to share ideas, points of view, and instructions between children and adults.
 Sharing is a big part of “circle” time.
 At story and discussion times, as well as through play, the children are given the opportunity to talk with the other children and staff.